wso2-attic/ballerina-integrator/README.md

 # Flag to enable Tracing
 enabled=true
 ```
 NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations default values are load as the other configuration parameters of metrics and tracing.
+With these configurations, default values are load as the other configuration parameters of metrics and tracing.

 # Tracing

-- You can monitor ballerina services using in built tracing capabilities of Ballerina.
+- You can monitor ballerina services using inbuilt tracing capabilities of Ballerina.
 We'll use Jaeger as the distributed tracing system.
 Follow the following steps to use tracing with Ballerina.

 - You can add the following configurations for tracing.
 Note that these configurations are optional if you already have the basic configuration in ballerina.conf as described above.
 ```